Skip to main content

 • they are an out-of-state retailer with physical presence in the city of Chicago and are making soft drink sales that are conducted, shipped, or finalized in Chicago; or

-• they are an out-of-state retailer without physical presence in Illinois but meet or exceed a tax remittance threshold and are shipping a soft drink to an address located in the city of Chicago (beginning October 1, 2021).
+• they are an out-of-state retailer without physical presence in Illinois but meet the threshold above and are shipping a soft drink to an address located in the city of Chicago.

 A marketplace facilitator must register for their sales on behalf of marketplace sellers (marketplace facilitator soft drink account) separately from their own soft drink sales account.
 Likewise, a marketplace facilitator must file separate Forms ST-14 when remitting the Chicago Soft Drink Tax; one Form ST-14 for their marketplace facilitator sales and a separate Form ST-14 for their own soft drink sales.

-For further information on tax remittance thresholds, visit the Leveling the Playing Field for Illinois Retail Act resource page.
+For further information on remote retailers, marketplace facilitators, affiliates, filing requirements, and tax remittance thresholds, visit the Leveling the Playing Field for Illinois Retail Act resource page

 What books and records must I keep?